sehrope/dokku-logging-supervisord/README.md

 # dokku-logging-supervisord

-dokku-logging-supervisord is a plugin for [dokku][dokku] that injects [supervisord][super] to run applications and redirects stdout/stderr to app specific log files (rather than the Docker default per-container JSON files).
+dokku-logging-supervisord is a plugin for [dokku][dokku] that injects [supervisord][super] to run applications and redirects stdout & stderr to app/process specific log files (rather than the Docker default per-container JSON files).

-Thanks to [dokku-supervisord](https://github.com/statianzo/dokku-supervisord) and [dokku-persistent-storage](https://github.com/dyson/dokku-persistent-storage) as this plugin is really a combination of those two.

-## What it does

-Normally, dokku only runs the `web` process within Procfile.
-The dokku-logging-supervisord plugin will run all process types (web, worker, etc.) and will restart crashed applications.

-Additionally, it creates and binds a shared directory for each app from `/var/log/dokku/$APP` on the host machine to `/var/log/app` in the app's container.
-The supervisord config is setup to have each process in your Procfile send it's stdout and stderr to a separate file in that directory named `$PROCESS_NAME.$PROCESS_NUM.log`.
-Output for the  `supervisord` process itself (startup/shutdown notices, etc) will be logged to a file named `supervisor.log` in the same log directory.

 ## Requirements